 If you’ve read even one of the Nieuw Statendam live blog posts this week you’ve seen we’ve visited Grand Dutch Café, and that’s how we started our day at around 10:00am.
 One funny thing we found this morning was that out of the two egg dishes in the café (one a gruyere quiche, the other eggs on toast with gruyere), neither are available before 11:30.
 Plenty of other delicacies were available, along with, and perhaps most importantly, coffee.

 The Eco-Park?
-Maybe Not
+Maybe a Different Paradise

 This morning we decided we wanted to check out some of the beach spots more popular with cruise visitors than some of the sports we often visit.
 Initially I thought we’d head to Punta Sur Eco Park as I’ve seen beautiful photos.
 After inquiring with some taxi drivers, I found that it would cost about $90 plus entrance to spend several hours there.
 We really just wanted to swing by for a quick visit, but he explained that because it’s in a somewhat remote area the cost included a driver waiting for you, and that you could phone for one when done, but since it’s not a common route they’d likely charge even more for the return.
 In the end, we spent more time on the island than expected and this would have been fine, but since we didn’t realize this then we opted to head elsewhere.